lucasliu0928/Path_CancerDetect/README.md

 ```

 #### Step 2B: Run spatial inference for each slide
-This step runs HistoTME model to get tile level signitures.
+This step runs HistoTME in spatial mode to compute tile-level (spatial) signatures.

 ```
 conda activate histoTME